fastify/fastify-cookie/README.md

   - An `Array` can be passed if key rotation is desired.
 Read more about it in [Rotating signing secret](#rotating-secret).
   - More sophisticated cookie signing mechanisms can be implemented by supplying an `Object`.
 Read more about it in [Custom cookie signer](#custom-cookie-signer).

+- `hook`: the [Fastify Hook](https://fastify.dev/docs/latest/Reference/Lifecycle/#lifecycle) to register the parsing of cookie into.
+Default: `onRequest`.

+- `algorithm`: the [algorithm](https://nodejs.org/api/crypto.html#cryptogethashes) to use to sign the cookies.
+Default: `sha256`.

 - `parseOptions`: An `Object` to modify the serialization of set cookies.

+### :warning: Security Considerations :warning:

+It is recommended to use `sha256` or stronger hashing algorithm as well as a `secret` that is at least 20 bytes long.

 #### parseOptions